 - Share a brand new announcement for your blog.

-- Organise a flash giveaway to your followers.
+- Organise a flash giveaway for your followers.

-- Use it to have fun 24h Q&As with followers and readers.
+- Use it to have live 24h Q&As with followers and readers.

-- Show the making of / behind the scenes of a recipe / workout.
+- Show the of/behind the scenes of a recipe/workout.